 There is a broad range of delicacies under the categorization of natillas.
 Cinnamon, vanilla, lemon peel, and other aromatic ingredients are included to enhance the flavors.
 They are served with accompaniments like fresh cheese, cookies, caramel, chocolate, or coconut.

-21. Nougat
+20. Nougat

 Nougat is a sweet treat that is usually given as a gift on special occasions, but it definitely cheers you up.
 Traditionally, they are made from sugar or honey, roasted nuts, egg white, and chopped candied fruits.

 The candies have a chewy and toothsome texture, which is a combination of different ingredients and bears a super sweet taste.
+Furthermore, the candy originates in the Middle East or Central Asia.

 Modern variations call for the use of marshmallows and powdered milk as the base, with nuts and fruits being more versatile.
 Some recipes use cookies as an ingredient, and candied fruits may be substituted with dried fruit to mild the sweetness and add to the look.

 Flavorings like cocoa powder, cinnamon, matcha powder, or dried rose petals are also added.
-Modern nougat has a crunchier and grainer texture, and they have a mesmerizing look created by pops of colors contrasting against the milky white base.
+Modern nougat has a crunchier and grainier texture, and they have a mesmerizing look created by pops of colors contrasting against the milky white base.

-22. Nasi Goreng
+25. Nasi Goreng

 Nasi Goreng is a fried rice dish originating from Indonesia.
 It is a national dish in Indonesia and is primarily consumed in Malay-speaking communities.
 If you have the chance to travel to Indonesia, don’t hesitate to give this dish a try, especially the one found in Balinese cuisine.

 Nasi Goreng is usually made from leftover rice, which lends a chewy texture to the dish and sets it apart from other types of Asian fried rice.
-The rice is seasoned with salt, pepper, onions, sweet soy sauce, etc. Shredded beef or chicken may be used to make it nutritious.
+The rice is seasoned with salt, shrimp paste, pepper, onions, sweet soy sauce, etc. Shredded beef or chicken may be used to make it nutritious.

 A platter of Nasi Goreng is served with many accompaniments such as pickled vegetables, sunny side up or boiled eggs, beans, lettuce, tomatoes, etc.